TheCamilovisk/ChurnPredictionApp/api/README.md

 AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>   (necessary only if you haven't set your AWS credentials file)
 ```

-If you want to know more about how to setup your AWS credentials file, check [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+If you want to know more about how to setup your AWS credentials file, check [this link][aws_credentials].

 Now, to run the server, you have 2 options: